 “SHUT UP STUPID!”

-Gill jumped up from his hunched position and fell to the floor as his chair rolled backward in accordance with his sudden motion.
+Gill jumped up from his hunched position and fell to the floor as his chair rolled backward in accordance with his sudden movement.

 “Damn!” he shouted.
 “What in the hell?”